 Factors such as your policy's liability limits and your deductible affect your premium.
 Higher limits cost more and provide greater coverage.
 A higher deductible could reduce your premium but cost more in the long run.

-Most IT and tech businesses (63%) choose errors and omissions policies with a $1 million per-occurrence limit and a $1 million aggregate limit.
+Most IT and tech businesses and contractors (63%) choose errors and omissions policies with a $1 million per-occurrence limit and a $1 million aggregate limit.
 That means the policy has:

 The cost of small business liability insurance also depends on the specifics of the policy.
 For example, an errors and omissions policy that includes cyber liability insurance will cost more since it includes coverage for data breaches.